pantheon-systems/documentation/source/content/email.md

 Office 365 uses ports `25` and `587` by default, and different options for sending via SMTP client, Direct send or SMTP relay.
 [This document](https://docs.microsoft.com/en-us/Exchange/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-office-3) outlines the limitations and configurations of each, to know what will work for your application.

-Because we don't support SPF, it is likely that most Exchange or Office 365 servers won't work if its [configured at your email server](https://docs.microsoft.com/en-us/office365/SecurityCompliance/set-up-spf-in-office-365-to-help-prevent-spoofing).
-Check your organization's Microsoft Exchange settings on what's allowed by your system.
+Because we don't support SPF, it is likely that most Exchange or Office 365 servers won't work if [configured at your email server](https://docs.microsoft.com/en-us/office365/SecurityCompliance/set-up-spf-in-office-365-to-help-prevent-spoofing).
+Check your organization's Microsoft Exchange settings to see what's allowed by your system.

 ### Why does my site receive numerous requests to autodiscover.xml?